SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Problem Formulation and Our Proposed Method

-To this end, we define a set of $Q$ unique NTs, denoted by $\mu \subset \mathcal{V}$, for the digits $\{0,1,\dots,Q-1\}$, where each NT corresponds to a unique index in $\mathcal{V}$ and thus is directly associated with a specific logit produced by the guardrail model.
+To this end, we define a compact set of $Q$ unique NTs, denoted by $\mu \subset \mathcal{V}$, for the NTs $\{0,1,\dots,Q-1\}$, where each NT corresponds to a unique index in $\mathcal{V}$ and thus is directly associated with a specific logit produced by the guardrail model.
 For example, in the Llama-3-8B-Instruct tokenizer~\cite{meta-llama-3-8B-instruct}, the tokens ``\texttt{0}'' through ``\texttt{9}'' correspond to consecutive indices \texttt{15}–\texttt{24} in its vocabulary.
-Consequently, the NT-based logits can be expressed as $Z_{\mu} \in \mathbb{R}^{L \times Q}$, which effectively bounds the logit space and serves as the feature representation used by the guardrail.
+Consequently, the NT-based logits can be expressed as $Z_{\mu} \in \mathbb{R}^{Q}$, which effectively bounds the logit space and serves as the feature representation used by the guardrail.
+Since the grading prompt asks the model to output a single score, we use only the first logit $L=1$ and omit the length dimension $L$ in later formulations.
 The choice of NTs is further motivated by two common properties of state-of-the-art LLMs.
 First, LLMs possess basic numerical reasoning abilities, such as recognizing that 9 is greater than 0.
-Second, instruction-tuned LLMs reliably follow task specifications when given appropriate prompts, enabling the use of carefully designed prompts to align NTs with harmful input detection tasks.
+Second, instruction-tuned LLMs reliably follow task specifications when given appropriate prompts, enabling the use of carefully designed prompts to align NTs with jailbreak detection tasks.

-With NTs defined, the next step is to relate these unique tokens with the harmful input detection task.
+With NTs defined, the next step is to relate these unique tokens to the harmful input detection task.
 Specifically, we design a guardrail system prompt $P_{\mathrm{sys}}$ that embeds the user query into a grading task, resulting in the guardrail query $P_D = \{P, P_{\mathrm{sys}}\}$.
 The prompt $P_{\mathrm{sys}}$ instructs the guardrail model to generate logits over the designated NTs, which are then used to grade the maliciousness of $P$.
 By doing so, the resulting NT-based logits $Z_{\mu}$ can be interpreted as the model’s internal safety judgment.

-To better align these logits with human intuition of maliciousness, the design of $P_D$ incorporates the In-Context Learning~\cite{brown2020language} strategy.
-First, we define a set of {malicious categories} (e.g., deception, harassment, violence) that ground the evaluation in human-interpretable criteria.
-Second, we embed curated query–score pairs as {ICL examples}, which guide the model to align its logits with predefined maliciousness standards.
-These in-context guidance and examples enhance the interpretability and robustness in SelfGrader’s maliciousness assessments.
-We give examples of the designed prompt in ~\ref{appendixsec:prompt3},~\ref{appendixsec:prompt1} and~\ref{appendixsec:prompt2}.
+Rather than overfitting the system prompt to individual jailbreak cases, we construct it through a principled, policy-conditioned procedure: